-1 Tomorrow I will flying to New York for my gap year.
-2 The festival will started by the time we get back 3 I hope you will able to join us for the meal.
-4 We will be tired when we get l 5 The new sports centre will celebrity next month. opened by a TV 6 I think we willeverything finished. to work harder if we want to get
+- 1 Tomorrow I will flying to New York for my gap year. - 2 The festival will started by the time we get back from our trip to Tuscany. - 3 I hope you will able to join us for the meal. - 4 We will be tired when we get home because we will have walking for ten days. - 5 The new sports centre will opened by a TV celebrity next month. - 6 I think we will to work harder if we want to get everything finished.